-My aim is to return Mr N to the position he would now be in but for what I consider to be Westerby's failure to verify that Joseph Oliver had the correct permissions to be providing advice on pensions in the UK and before accepting Mr N's SIPP application from it.
+My aim is to return Mr H to the position he would now be in but for what I consider to be Westerby's failure to verify that Joseph Oliver had the correct permissions to be providing advice on pensions in the UK and before accepting Mr H's SIPP application from it.

-As I've already mentioned above - if Mr N had sought advice from a different advisor, who was qualified to give pension switching advice, I think it's more likely than not that the advice would have been to retain his existing pension plan(s).
-I think it's unlikely that another advisor, acting properly, would have advised Mr N to transfer away from his existing pension plan(s).
-Alternatively, Mr N might have simply decided not to seek pensions advice elsewhere from a different advisor and still then retained his existing pension plan(s).

-In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mr N would be in if he hadn't transferred from his existing pension plan(s).
-In summary, Westerby should:
+As I've already mentioned above - if Mr H had sought advice from an advisor, with the requisite permissions, to advise on pension transfers, I think it's more likely than not that the advice would have been to retain his existing pension plan(s).
+I think it's unlikely that another advisor, acting properly, would have advised Mr H to transfer away from his existing pension plan(s).
+Alternatively, Mr H might have simply decided not to seek pensions advice elsewhere from a different advisor and still then retained his existing pension plan(s).
+In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mr H would be in if he hadn't transferred from his existing pension plan(s):